clarionut/6-channel-trg-sequencer/README.md

-# 6 channel trg sequencer
+# 6 channel trigger sequencer
 A reworked version of [Hagiwo's 6 channel trigger sequencer](https://note.com/solder_state/n/n17c69afd484d).

 This initial pre-alpha release just contains the reworked Arduino code but uses the same hardware as the original (I2C OLED and the same Arduino pins) so it should run